Frisch's: Becoming a Big Boy franchise

 Immediately after World War II, Dave Frisch visited one of Bob Wian's Big Boy restaurants in California.
 Although he was unable to meet Wian, Frisch was impressed with the double-deck Big Boy hamburger and recognized the efficiency of two thinner beef patties cooking faster than a single thicker patty.

 Unknown to Dave Frisch, Bob Wian was disturbed by drive-in operators outside California using the Big Boy name and hamburger without permission.
 To maintain national trademark protection, Wian needed his Big Boy restaurants to operate in other regions of the U.S. When the two men later met, Wian offered Frisch a sweetheart deal of $1 per year for a four-state territory.
 The territory included the Cincinnati tri-state region of Ohio, Kentucky and Indiana and added Florida to increase Big Boy's national span.
 Frisch accepted and became the first Big Boy franchisee.

 Being the first franchisee, an ad hoc arrangement allowed Dave Frisch unique freedoms.
 His double-deck Big Boy hamburger was slightly different than Wian's.
 Dave Frisch also created his own Big Boy character: a thinner boy with reddish or blond hair, wearing striped rather than checkered overalls, presented in a running or skipping pose.
 Known as the East Coast Big Boy, this mark represented Frisch's and its licensees Manners and Azar's through 1969.
 Most Frisch's Big Boy restaurants still display statues from this design, albeit usually repainted with brown hair and checkered overalls.
 In 2017 a redesigned statue resembling the West Coast Big Boy was introduced.

 Dave Frisch began selling Big Boy hamburgers in 1946 at Frisch's Mainliner Drive-In.
 After forging a licensing agreement with Bob Wian in 1947, the first Frisch's Big Boy Drive-In restaurant, Big Boy One, opened on Central Parkway north of downtown Cincinnati.

-Expansion
+Expansion and peak (1949-1991)

 David Frisch opened three more Big Boy Drive–In Restaurants in 1949 – including the first in Kentucky – and opened his fifth drive–in the following year.
 By 1954 Frisch's operated 20 units in Greater Cincinnati and was subfranchising Big Boys elsewhere.
 In 1953 and 1954 Frisch's subfranchised Azar's Big Boy in Ft.
 Wayne, Indiana, and Manners Big Boy in the Cleveland, Ohio TV market.
 In 1955, Frisch's subfranchised northwest Ohio to Toledo brothers Milton and David Bennett, to operate under the Frisch's Big Boy name.
 By the fall of 1961 upwards of 150 drive–ins were in service by Frisch's and its franchisees.

+Louisville Operations

+Around 1956, Frisch's opened 2 locations in Louisville.
+None of these locations remain today.
+One was close to the Dixie Drive In (now a Mazda/VW dealership), the other in Saint Matthews (now a Mike's Car Wash).
+The next year, they opened one near Rubbertown, (now a mobile home park) and in 1958, one opened near Jeffersontown (now a family center).